 Our relationships with our importing and farming partners are of the utmost importance to us, and become ever more vital in times of hardship.
 While there are currently fewer wholesale businesses and offices buying and selling coffee, we are doing everything we can to help support those who have been there for us for so long.
 Things like:

-- Buying a container from our friend Emilio in El Salvador and his Manzano lots.
-Read more about our relationship with Emilio here.
+Buying a container from our friend Emilio in El Salvador and his Manzano lots.
+Read more about our relationship with Emilio in our blog.

 While we’re doing everything we can, we know that transparency, openness, and not making any false promises is incredibly important, all the more so in times like these.
 We maintain constant contact with our importing and producing partners, giving them our best guesses for our needs so that the farmers can best prepare for what’s yet to come.
 Some sort of predictability is vital to their needs, and although that’s hard to come by in 2020, we are doing the best we can to provide it.